 4081.
 Signaling Line Circuits.
-Each signaling line circuit and the devices connected to it shall be capable of operating for their intended signaling services during a single break or a single ground fault condition of any signaling circuit conductor.
+Except as provided in Paragraph 4012, each signaling line circuit and the devices connected to it shall be capable of operating for their intended signaling services during a single break or a single ground fault condition of any signaling circuit conductor.